Our vision

 Learning by doing

-The energy to transform Melbourne's streets already exists and comes to life in the resident who planted a verge garden, the neighbours who organised a street dinner, the community group that fought for a level crossing.
+The energy to transform Melbourne's streets already exists.
 Our snowball portfolio is designed to find that energy, amplify it and build the conditions for it to spread.
 We invest in deep, high-quality projects that demonstrate what streets can become, and we build in spreadability from the start, focusing on the tools, stories, connections and resources that allow what works on one street to roll to the next.
 The snowball grows not by replicating models, but by creating the enabling conditions that release the agency that is already there.
 Our portfolio works to grow the influence of this work, leading to structural change that further accelerates the growth of the snowball!

 Projects